 Postgraduate Student Loans in Northern Ireland

-Northern Irish students will be entitled to a tuition fee loan of up to £5,500, however there will be no loans for living costs.
-This loan will be non-means-tested (unaffected by your financial background), and will be paid directly to your university.
+Northern Ireland students will be entitled to a tuition fee loan of up to £5,500, however there is no loan for living costs.
+The loan is not means-tested (it is unaffected by your financial background), and will be paid directly to your university.

 Number of years of study